quasarframework/quasar/docs/src/pages/style/color-palette.md

 }
 ```

-This is especially useful when you use the Quasar UMD version or Vue CLI:
+If you are using the Quasar UMD version or Vue CLI:

 ```js
 // UMD or Vue CLI